 This gallery and the surreal mixed media gallery are the closest to an abstract art gallery on this site.
 I prefer my art to have some sort of figurative element, so as the viewer can find something solid from which an interpretation of a painting can be based.
 My surreal works are largely based around the landscape with spiritual and human elements creeping in (and hopefully out) of them.
 My fantasy art is probably best suited to the young or young at heart.

 Surreal art paintings.

 Surreal art paintings should evoke the workings of the subconscious mind.
-They should either remind one of dreams dreamt, or create a dreamlike state where the viewer can see things which may only be suggested by the forms in the surrealist paintings.
+Also, they should either remind one of dreams dreamt, or create a dreamlike state where the viewer can see things which may only be suggested by the forms in the surreal paintings.
 In contrast an abstract art gallery would contain paintings which do not evoke suggested imagery.
 Purely non-representative art has another agenda altogether.

 Fantastic art or fantasy art is another type of art once again.
 It has a stronger tendency toward the figurative, and is more like the work adorning science fiction and fantasy book covers.
-Surreal fantasy art falls somewhere between fantasy and surreal art – there will be elements of both types of art in it.
-True Surrealism art does not have to be dark, does not have to contain clear imagery, can be whimsical and comical and may even be able to unlock secrets within the mind of the viewer.
+Therefore, surreal fantasy art falls somewhere between fantasy and surreal art – there will be elements of both types of art in it.
+True Surrealist art does not have to be dark, does not have to contain clear imagery.
+Consequently, it can be whimsical and comical and may even be able to unlock secrets within the mind of the viewer.

 © 2012 Leonard Aitken.
 All Rights Reserved